JerryX2021/Power_BI/README.md

 ![image](https://user-images.githubusercontent.com/76986018/144152466-3553fa7c-ede1-41e8-9b3e-7195096c227c.png)

-This reported can be shared with teams to assist business decision making.
+This report can be shared with teams to assist business decision making.